limatgans/using-git/README.md

 To add only particular files
 `git add <fileName>`

-> NOTE: By adding files, you are staging the files to commit.
+> NOTE: By adding files using `git add`, you are staging the files to commit.

 ```
 $ git add CONTRIBUTING.md